Your one-stop spot for all of the essential need-to-know info about TPG NBN in terms of plans, pricing and modems.

 TPG NBN 12 plans

 Let’s start with TPG’s NBN 12 plan first, which is really only meant for homes with the most basic internet needs.
-While these are the most affordable TPG wifi plans on the menu, they're unlikely satisfy the demands of most modern consumers.
-If you're confident you can get by on one a TPG NBN 12 plan, you can find the all details in the widget below:
+While these are the most affordable TPG NBN plans on the menu, they're unlikely to satisfy the demands of most modern consumers.
+If you're confident you can get by on a TPG NBN 12 plan, you can find all the details in the widget below:

 TPG NBN 25 plans